PM Modi pays tributes to former president Kalam | Politics

 One of India's leading scientists, Kalam wrote some bestselling books and was widely popular, especially among the younger generation, for his efforts to mentor them and hold frequent interactions with them across the country.

-He was India's president between 2002-07 and considered a statesman.
-He was also called the ''People's President'' as the demands of the highest office did not dim his zeal to meet with people, especially, students, a habit he maintained after his tenure was over.
+Considered a statesman, he was India's president between 2002 and 2007.
+He was also called the ''People's President'' as the demands of the highest office did not dim his zeal to meet with people, especially students, a habit he maintained after his tenure was over.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)